5 Segmentation

 demo_data$distance <- new_Data$V2

 Let’s go ahead and delete rows where the customerid is missing.
-Use na.omit to greedily remove all rows where any column is NA .
-You can be more subtle, but na.omit will get the job done in this case.
+Use na.omit to greedily remove all rows where any column is NA.
+You can be more subtle, but in this case na.omit will get the job done.

-Now we can run our function to look for missing values again.
+Now we can run our function to look for missing values one more time.

 Table 5.13: New missing values